srajankhandelwal/landscaping/Readme.md

--> Guest House Related Service: Such as handling room booking request, food booking, bill generation, staff duty scheduler, etc o Monthly bookings for the guest house in different categories o The total monthly expenditure for the guest house o Generation of bills o Availability of room o Monthly food billing
+-> Guest House Related Service: Such as handling room booking request, food booking, bill generation, staff duty scheduler, etc
+1. Monthly bookings for the guest house in different categories
+2. The total monthly expenditure for the guest house
+3. Generation of bills
+4. Availability of room
+5. Monthly food billing

--> Market Shop Related Services: Such as maintaining records for shop keeprs, license period, extension period, monthly rent/electricity details, feedback/performance management, etc o Current shop details of different areas of the campus o Details of shop keepers and their security pass validity o Reminders for expiring license agreement period o Pending charges from each shop o Summary of performances of each shop
+-> Market Shop Related Services: Such as maintaining records for shop keeprs, license period, extension period, monthly rent/electricity details, feedback/performance management, etc
+1. Current shop details of different areas of the campus
+2. Details of shop keepers and their security pass validity
+3. Reminders for expiring license agreement period
+4. Pending charges from each shop
+5. Summary of performances of each shop

--> Landscaping Related Service: Such as maintaining gardeners details, identifying campus areas, gardeners assignments, duty roster, equipment stock and maintenance details, handling grass cutting requests o Find the gardeners details of a particular area o Gardeners attendance details o Monthly duty roster o Tracking grass cutting requests o Tracking equipment repairing status
+-> Landscaping Related Service: Such as maintaining gardeners details, identifying campus areas, gardeners assignments, duty roster, equipment stock and maintenance details, handling grass cutting requests
+1. Find the gardeners details of a particular area
+2. Gardeners attendance details
+3. Monthly duty roster
+4. Tracking grass cutting requests
+5. Tracking equipment repairing status